 Pro Tip: Rather than using additional sugar, Cotter Crunch's Lindsay Cotter uses natural pineapple concentrate for this sip.
 "I replaced the extra sugar with pineapple juice," she says.
 "Which also happens to contain bromelain, an enzyme that can help breakdown protein for better digestion.
 It also has anti-inflammatory properties is loaded with Vitamin C."

-Why We Love It: Believe it or not, but this boozy drink is one that can help with digestion due to the ingredients used.
+Why We Love It: Believe it or not, this boozy drink can help with digestion due to the ingredients used.

 Boozy Chai Latte

 The Recipe: Boozy Chai Latte by What Should I Make For